nagyistge/opentok-ios-sdk-ui/samples/TextChatSample/README.md

 [self.view addSubview:_textChat.view];
 ```

-The OTKTextChatComponent class is defined in the OpenTok iOS Text Chat UI API.
+The OTKTextChatComponent class is defined in the OpenTok iOS Text Chat Component API.
 It defines an API and a user interface for text chat messaging.

 The code sets the main ViewController object as the delegate for